-Individual sessions allow the addict to talk about the sensitive and personal issues.
+Individual sessions allow the individual to talk about the sensitive and personal issues.
 Addiction is a multifaceted disease with contributing factors that may be difficult to speak openly about, such as trauma, abuse, failed relationships, and legal matters.
-Individual therapy allows addicts to freely discuss these topics in a safe, discreet, and private setting.
+Individual therapy allows people to freely discuss these topics in a safe, discreet, and private setting.

 Individual therapy may be scheduled weekly or several times a week, depending upon the patient’s specific needs.
 Patients are assigned a primary therapist upon intake who will conduct their individual sessions.
 This allows the therapist and the patient to build a trusting therapeutic relationship.

 Types of Individual Therapy

 There are many different styles of therapy and many different effective therapeutic methods professionals can employ in treating patients who suffer from alcohol or drug addiction.
 At Discovery Institute of New Jersey, our team of therapists uses each of these different techniques to treat our clients and every aspect of their addictions.
 Different individual therapy techniques include:

 CBT focuses on how a client’s belief systems or thoughts influence their emotions and actions.
-Addicts and alcoholics often develop unhealthy core beliefs about themselves based on negative thinking patterns.
+Those who struggle with addiction often develop unhealthy core beliefs about themselves based on negative thinking patterns.
 The goal of cognitive behavioral therapy is to identify these negative patterns of thinking, challenge them, and build new, healthy thinking patterns and core beliefs.
 The result is healthier behaviors and less emotional distress.

 In some individual therapy sessions, clients may need to address traumatic experiences that have contributed to their addictive use of substances like drugs and alcohol.
 In these circumstances, our therapists are trained and experienced in guiding patients through recalling difficult emotions and memories in order to process them in a safe environment.